graphql/handbooks/tsc/members.md

 ## Emeriti

-We thank all our prior TSC members for their contribution (in time order):
+We thank all our prior TSC members for their work (in time order):

 | Name                                               | Affiliation   | Term began  | Term ended   |
 | -------------------------------------------------- | ------------- | ----------- | ------------ |